furnaceX/fabriq-api-docs/source/includes/resources/position/_info.md

 # Position
-The user's position is updated during an activity or whenever an alert is triggered.
+The user's geolocation is updated during an activity or whenever an alert is triggered.